ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

-export CIDR="CIDR of subnet"             # CIDR of the subnet containing the service IP address export VIP="Service IP address"          # IP address in the subnet export JUMBO="true or false"             # Enable Jumbo frames export APIKEY="APIKEY or path to file"   # API Key of the IBM Cloud IAM ServiceID for the resource agent export API_TYPE="private or public"      # Use private or public API endpoints
+export CIDR="CIDR of subnet"             # CIDR of the subnet containing the service IP address export VIP="Service IP address"          # IP address in the subnet export JUMBO="true or false"             # Enable Jumbo frames
 ```
 {: codeblock}